Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

-Therefore, the presence or absence of symmetries has a great impact on the spectral correlations.
-Consequently, it can be expected that the symmetry structure of the whole system is contained in the composite spectra obtained from the superposition of many independent blocks.
-The pivotal role of symmetries can be seen in many areas of physics \cite{brading2003symmetries,corry2016symmetry,gross1996role,rosen2008symmetry}, mathematics \cite{rosen2008symmetry,tapp2011symmetry}, biology \cite{longo2014perspectives}, etc. The famous theorem of Emmy Noether relates continuous symmetries and conservation laws \cite{sardanashvily2016noether,kosmann2011noether}.
 Also, symmetry consideration is a crucial aspect in RMT \cite{mehta2004random,forrester2010log}.
 One of the best-known examples is the construction of classical Gaussian ensembles by considering time-reversal symmetry.
 Depending on the symmetry of the system under consideration, it (especially the quantum Hamiltonian) can be modeled by one of the three classes of Gaussian random matrix ensembles.
-The three classes are the Gaussian Orthogonal Ensemble (GOE), the Gaussian Unitary Ensemble (GUE), and the Gaussian Symplectic Ensemble (GSE) corresponding to Dyson index $\beta=1,2$, and $4$ and consists of real symmetric, complex hermitian, and quaternion self-dual matrices, respectively \cite{dumitru2002models,dyson1962statistical1,dyson1962statistical2,dyson1962statistical3}.
-The GOE is suitable for systems having time-reversal symmetry, and besides that, are either of integral angular momentum or rotationally invariant.
-The GUE is suitable for systems without having time-reversal symmetry irrespective of rotational symmetry, and the GSE for systems with time-reversal symmetry, but not rotational symmetry, and with half-integral angular momentum \cite{brody1981random,pandey2019quantum}.
+The three classes are Gaussian Orthogonal Ensemble (GOE), Gaussian Unitary Ensemble (GUE), and Gaussian Symplectic Ensemble (GSE) corresponding to Dyson index $\beta=1, 2$, and $4$ and consists of real symmetric, complex hermitian, and quaternion self-dual matrices, respectively \cite{dumitru2002models,dyson1962statistical1,dyson1962statistical2,dyson1962statistical3}.
+The GOE is suitable for systems having time-reversal symmetry, and besides that, are either consist of integer spin particles or invariant under rotation.
+The GUE is suitable for systems without having time-reversal symmetry irrespective of rotational symmetry, and the GSE for systems with time-reversal symmetry, but not rotational symmetry, and having half-integer spin particles \cite{brody1981random,pandey2019quantum}.
 This is known as Dyson's three-fold way.